-We have completed risk assessments at 96% of Colgate-Palmolive manufacturing facilities and conducted social compliance audits using the Sedex Members Ethical Trade Audit (SMETA) protocol at 93% of our manufacturing facilities operating in countries identified as high-risk according to Verisk-Maplecroft global risk indices on labor practices, human rights, worker health & safety and environmental management.
+We have completed risk assessments at all Colgate-Palmolive manufacturing facilities and conducted social compliance audits using the Sedex Members Ethical Trade Audit (SMETA) protocol at all manufacturing facilities operating in countries identified as high-risk according to Verisk-Maplecroft global risk indices on labor practices, human rights, worker health & safety and environmental management.
 Where areas of noncompliance are identified a corrective and preventive action plan is implemented.
-Findings are verified as closed by third-party verification.
+Findings are verified as closed by third party verification.